SFTtech/openage/doc/media/smx-files.md

 ## SMX file format

-SMX files are basically a trimmed version of SMPs that removes unnecessary meta information and padding from the file.
+SMX files are basically a trimmed version of SMPs that remove unnecessary metadata and padding from the file.
 They also do not define explicit offsets for each frame and frame header, so the file has to be read sequentially.
 Compression is only used for pixel data.